Film capacitor: Polycarbonate (PC) film capacitors

 Polycarbonate film capacitors are film capacitors with a dielectric made of the polymerized esters of carbonic acid and dihydric alcohols polycarbonate (PC), sometimes given the trademarked name Makrofol.
 They are manufactured as wound metallized as well as film/foil types.

 These capacitors have a low dissipation factor and because of their relatively temperature-independent electrical properties of about ±80 ppm over the entire temperature range, they had many applications for low-loss and temperature-stable applications such as timing circuits, precision analog circuits, and signal filters in applications with tough environmental conditions.
 PC film capacitors had been manufactured since the mid-1950s, but the main supplier of polycarbonate film for capacitors had ceased the production of this polymer in film form as of the year 2000.
 As a result, most of the manufacturers of polycarbonate film capacitors worldwide had to stop their production of PC film capacitors and changed to polypropylene film capacitors instead.
-Most of the former PC capacitor applications have found satisfactory substitutes with PP film capacitors.

-However, there are exceptions.
-The manufacturer Electronic Concepts Inc, (New Jersey, US) claims to be an in-house producer of its own polycarbonate film, and continues to produce PC film capacitors.
-In addition to this manufacturer of polycarbonate film capacitors, there are other mostly US-based specialty manufacturers.